Carnarvon National Park

 some of the most spectacular sandstone formations in Australia.
 It used

-to be home to the Nuri and Bidjara
+to be home for the Nuri and Bidjara Aboriginal

 closed to the public because of the risk of the cave roof to collapse